Teufelshöhle (near Steinau)

 The Teufelshöhle (lit.
-English: Devil's Cave) is a dripstone cave situated in the Main-Kinzig district in Hesse, Germany.
-It is located approximately three kilometers north of Steinau an der Straße, nestled between the Spessart Mountains to the south and the Vogelsberg Mountains to the north, on the slope of the Kieskopf.
-This natural geological monument has an age of approximately 2.5 million years.
-The cave's discovery occurred unexpectedly in 1584.
+'Devil's Cave') is a dripstone cave situated in the Main-Kinzig district in Hesse, Germany.
+It is located approximately 3 km north of Steinau an der Straße, nestled between the Spessart Mountains to the south and the Vogelsberg Mountains to the north, on the slope of the Kieskopf.
+This natural geological monument is approximately 2.5 million years old.
+The cave was discovered in 1584.
 For a considerable period, local inhabitants avoided venturing into the cave due to a prevailing belief that the devil inhabited it.
 The first brief exploration of the cave took place in 1830.
 Subsequently, from 1905 to 1908, an access tunnel was excavated, leading to the development of the cave.
-In 1927, it was officially opened as an electrically illuminated show cave, spanning a length of 174 meters and comprising three substantial chambers, one of which contains dripstones.
+In 1927, it was officially opened as an electrically illuminated show cave, spanning a length of 174 m and comprising three substantial chambers, one of which contains dripstones.

 History

 Discovery

 The cave's discovery in the autumn of 1584 is attributed to a cowherd named Jox Mellmann.
 The incident unfolded when one of the cows from Mellmann's herd strayed and fell through a thin layer of earth into a cavity.
 After an extensive search, Mellmann noticed a dark shaft where the cow had disappeared.
 He firmly believed that this occurrence could only be attributed to the devil, who he thought had consumed the cow.
 The local population, steeped in superstition, shared this belief.
 Consequently, the cavity acquired the name Teufelsloch (Devil's Hole).
 In order to drive away the devil, the inhabitants threw stones into it.
 The peasants had to bring basalt boulders to the hole for several months, and even deceased animals were cast into the hole.
 Since the Wohnung des Teufels (devil's dwelling) could not be filled, it led the population to conclude that the devil was too powerful to be defeated in this manner.
 Such fear of the devil became so pronounced that farmers hesitated to venture into the meadow.
 The hole served for a time as a dog cemetery for the Count of Hanau, who resided in Steinau Castle.